jnozzi/cocoadev.com/markdown/CoreDataPrerelease.md

 **Cocoa and Core Data Feedback Forum**

-Come give us your feedback on Cocoa and its Core Data General/APIs.
+Come give us your feedback on Cocoa and its Core Data APIs.

 ----